Number 6-10 of the 20 Must Have Herbs for Every Garden

 7. Echinacea –Also known as coneflower is an easy to grow perennial that likes full sun and adequate moisture.
 The flowers are recognizable by all and attract butterflies to the garden.

 8. Garlic – This essential herb is a must for every garden.
-Not only does it taste good (garlic confit) it’s good for you.
+Not only does it taste good (try garlic confit!) it’s good for you.
 Even small space gardeners can pop a few bulbs into a pot on the deck and enjoy it.
 Besides the typical bulb found in the grocery, there are a surprising number of varieties to try growing yourself.
 Garlic has leaves that are long, narrow, lightly ribbed and thin, like grass.
-The underground part is called the bulb, which is a compound of bulblets called cloves held together by a thin, paper like, covering.
-5 Reasons to Grow Your Own Garlic and 6 Easy Ways to Store Garlic for the Winter.
+The underground part is called the bulb, which is a compound of bulblets called cloves held together by a thin, paper-like, covering.

 From HANE: Garlic has wide ranging effects on the cardiovascular, digestive, and respiratory systems as well as on the liver.
 When garlic is damaged by being cut or chewed on by insects or mammals, the plant interprets this as a predator.
 The sulfur-rich compounds in the cloves are activated by oxygen and an enzyme that converts the amino acid alliin to allicin and other isothiocyanates; these protective compounds hold the true medicinal power of garlic.
 To harness those protective compounds for yourself, chop or crush garlic and let it sit and oxidize for 3-5 minutes before taking it internally or adding it to a meal.
 Heat deactivates this process, so allowing the clove to sit for a bit before cooking allows you to get the most medicinal bang for your buck.